New Technology Can Lead to Unlawful Convictions

 Miami Criminal Lawyer News: In recent years, technology has become an integral part of everyday life.
 It is now difficult to find a Floridian who does not carry a smartphone in his or her pocket – a personal computer that is always available.
 Technology has helped law enforcement agencies across the country make important strides in crime prevention and detection.
 Unfortunately, new technologies can be used before they have been fully tested and proven.
 This raises the possibility that some convictions will be based upon improper technological evidence.

 If you or a loved one is facing any criminal charge, it is important to understand the evidence that is being used against you.
 An experienced Miami criminal defense attorney can help protect you from convictions based upon untested or faulty technology.
-The seasoned attorneys at Stroleny Law, P.A. have experience in investigating all types of technology used by law enforcement agencies across Florida.
+The seasoned attorney at Stroleny Law, P.A. has experience in investigating all types of technology used by law enforcement agencies across Florida.
 Call (305) 615-1285 for a free phone consultation as soon as possible.

 Misperceptions About the Accuracy of New Technology